ITU-BDSA2024-GROUP30/Chirp/docs/Report.md

 ### Process of Creating Issues

 The process of creating issues, working on them until completion and merging them into the code on main, is shown in the diagram below.
-Following the diagram is a description on the set up of issues.

 ![Illustration of GitHub issue creation and completion process](../docs/images/BDSA-TeamWork-diagram.png)